 So here’s how we’re going to make them…

 Whip up the homemade brownie batter.
 That’s easy.
 Curious about the ingredients and why each is important?
 You can review my homemade brownies post for more.

 Add chopped peanut butter cups. ♥ And if you love them in these brownies, you’ll love them in my peanut butter cup crunch brownies, too!

 Prepare the epic PB swirl next.
 There’s a lot of it because we want mega peanut butter swirls in every single bite.
 Clearly, we’re not skimping on anything today.

-Only 4 ingredients needed for the peanut butter swirl: creamy peanut butter, confectioners’ sugar, butter, and vanilla extract– pretty much the same ingredients we use for peanut butter balls, too.
+Only 4 ingredients needed for the peanut butter swirl: creamy peanut butter, confectioners’ sugar, butter, and vanilla extract– pretty much the same ingredients we use for peanut butter balls and peanut butter eggs, too.
 You’re using butter and vanilla in the brownie recipe anyway, so really it’s just 2 additional ingredients.
 The easiest way to combine them all is using a mixer.

 How to Perfect the Swirl

 Since we’re making a super mega dessert, we want to make sure it looks pretty darn good too.
 The swirling part is an art, but one you can easily master on the first try.
 All you do is randomly drop spoonfuls of brownie batter and spoonfuls of peanut butter batter into the lined brownie pan.
 It’s going to be super haphazard like so: